Back to Blog

 Where to Stay in Denver

-Denver offers a diverse range of accommodation to suit every budget and preference for your Babymetal Denver pilgrimage.
+When planning your trip to see Babymetal at Ball Arena, Denver offers a range of accommodation to suit every budget and preference.

 Frequently Asked Questions

 How long is the concert?
-A typical Babymetal concert, including any opening acts and the main performance, usually lasts between 2.5 to 3 hours.
-The Babymetal set itself is generally around 75 to 90 minutes, often including a brief encore.
+A typical Babymetal concert, including any potential opening act and stage changeovers, usually runs for approximately 2.5 to 3 hours from the initial door opening to the end of the headline set.
+The Babymetal performance itself is typically around 75-90 minutes.

 What's the refund policy?
-Refund policies vary based on the ticket vendor and the circumstances of the event.
-Generally, tickets are non-refundable unless the event is cancelled by the promoter or venue.
+Refund policies are dictated by the promoter and ticket vendor.
+For most concerts, tickets are generally non-refundable unless the event is cancelled by the artist or venue.
 If an event is rescheduled, tickets are usually valid for the new date.
-Always review the terms and conditions at the point of purchase.
+It's crucial to review the terms and conditions at the time of purchase from your ticket vendor.

 How early should I arrive?
-For a Babymetal concert at Ball Arena, it's advisable to arrive at least 90 minutes to 2 hours before the doors open.
-This allows ample time for navigating traffic, finding parking (if driving), going through security checks, and locating your seats or spot on the floor without feeling rushed.
+For a high-demand event like Babymetal, arriving at least 1.5 to 2 hours before the doors officially open is recommended.
+This allows ample time for navigating potential traffic, finding parking, going through security checks, and perhaps grabbing merchandise or a drink without feeling rushed.

 Top Tips for Babymetal at Ball Arena